jjburton/cgmTools/mayaTools/cgm/docs/knowledge.rst

 Knowledege
 ********************

 Hopefully you find some of this helpful.
-It's a collection of places we"ve beat our heads in the wall.
+It's a collection of places we've beat our heads in the wall.

 Last update: 08.17.2017